udacity/create-your-own-adventure/english/pork/roast.md

 1. Preheat oven to 220c.
 Remove plastic bag and soaker pad.

-2. For perfect crackling wipe rind with paper towel to dry, then rub two tablespoons of salt and two tablespoons of oil into the rind.
+2. For perfect crackling wipe rind with paper towel to dry, then rub two tablespoons of salt and two tablespoons of apple juice into the rind.

 3. Place roast in a baking tay and bake at 220°C for 20